 Field Trip and Aquatic Policies

 Wander Wisconsin programs consist of daily field trips.
 Parents will be provided dates, times and destinations of trips in advance.
 Staff carry first aid supplies, attendance and registration information, as well as a cell phone on all trips.
 Field trips are made in accordance with Wander Wisconsin policies.

 Many Wander Wisconsin courses include swimming in natural bodies of water or in swimming pools as well as other aquatic activities such as canoeing, kayaking and water park attractions in a variety of settings.
 Specific activities, as well as the swim level required for those activities, are outlined in the trip descriptions.

 Campers will be allowed to participate in water activities based on their swimming ability.
-All campers participating in an aquatic course with Wander Wisconsin must have intermediate (yellow) or advanced (green) swimming skills.
+All campers participating in Wander Wisconsin must have intermediate (yellow) or advanced (green) swimming skills.

 - Yellow Level – Intermediate Swimmer: Camper has intermediate swimming skills.
 They can tread water for at least 20 seconds; swim with arm action and some side breathing; and have has been introduced to deep water.
 They may swim anywhere within the designated swim area of the swimming pool with water levels up to six feet.
 They can participate in canoe, kayak and stand up paddleboard activities, if applicable.
 They may use water slides dropping into water up to six feet deep.